Board of Directors

 Professionally, Kimberly is the Assistant Store Manager at Barnes & Noble and Specialty Cluster Support Specialist.
 She serves as the President of the Geneva Academic Foundation and has been a Board member since 2013.
 She also is the Co-President of the Harrison Street School PTO.
 She loves being involved in her community however she can.

-• Bill McGrath
+• Kathleen McGrath

 • Buzz Miller